scotty-james/Doggy-And-Soul--MS4/README.md

 ### Deployment Steps

 This website was deployed using Heroku.
-AWS Amazon is being used to store allmedia and static files.
+AWS Amazon is being used to store allmedia and documents files.
 The following steps were taken:

 ## Heroku: